 Where E is your expected annual expenses.

-Editor’s Note:The 25-year figure comes from the 4% rule for retirement, which states that withdrawing 4% of investments per year will very likely last for 30 years without running out of money.
+Why 25?:The 25-year figure comes from the 4% rule for retirement, which states that withdrawing 4% of investments per year will very likely last for 30 years without running out of money.
 It wasn’t tested past 30 years, though, so if you’re planning to be work-optional for longer than that, you might need to factor in additional inflation.

 From here, we can reverse-engineer our coastFI number.
-To determine when the coast could start, we'd to know:
+To determine when the coast could start, we'd need to know:

-- How many years those investments would passively compound at that expected rate of return. (t)
+• How many years those investments would passively compound at that expected rate of return (t)

 That formula would look something like this: